Tax credits and incentives can be useful tax-savings vehicles, but, unfortunately, they often come with popular misconceptions.

 There are some limitations, such as cosmetic changes not qualifying, but we’ve found that the credit applies in more situations than businesses typically think it does, so we recommend asking about anything you think might possibly be covered.

 Where Can I Find the Answers to My Other Questions?

 Our CPAs are ready to help.
-If you are curious to learn how your company may be able to take advantage of the Research and Development Tax Credit or other tax savings opportunities, check out Quali-Finder™, our free diagnostic tool, or contact us directly.
+If you’re curious to learn how your company may be able to take advantage of the Research and Development Tax Credit or other tax savings opportunities, ask one of our R&D experts to reach out to you and start the conversation.